The Religious Views of Michael P. Garofalo

 Cloud Hands Blog Green Way Research Mind-Body Arts A Short Biography of Mike Garofalo The Good Life

-By 1963, I found little consolation from or affinity for Catholic rules, rituals, politics, and the old ways.
-I have for many decades thought that the Judeo-Christian-Islamic doctrines, the Abrahamic desert faiths, are confusing, dogmatic, antiquated, male-chauvinist, anti-scientific, and irrelevant to my interests and spiritual pursuits.
-I have not belonged to any church or attended any religious services as a believer since I was 18 years of age.
+By 1963, I found little consolation from or affinity for Roman Catholic Christian theology, rules, rituals, politics, and the old ways.
+I found authoritarian priests very annoying to me.
+I have for five decades thought that the Judeo-Christian-Islamic doctrines, the Abrahamic desert faiths, are confusing, dogmatic, antiquated, male-chauvinist, anti-scientific, unjust, often ludicrous, and largely irrelevant to my interests and intellectual pursuits.
+I have not belonged to any church or attended any religious services as a believer since I was 15 years of age.
 I believe that spiritual practices and studies are a private concern.

-Since 1964, I have followed a solitary spiritual path with my guides being writers and leaders from many non-dogmatic spiritual traditions.
+Since 1963, I have followed a solitary spiritual path with my guides being writers and leaders from many non-dogmatic spiritual traditions.
 Ethically, I am a secular humanist, libertarian, and liberal.
-I don't think anyone needs to believe in the different dogmas or creeds about the supernatural or belong to a religious organization to be a decent person, find happiness, and lead a good life.
+I don't think anyone needs to believe in the different dogmas or creeds about the supernatural or belong to a religious organization to be a decent person, find happiness, and lead a productive, satisfying, constructive and good life.
 I love the beauty, precision, power, and grandeur of science, reason, and philosophy.
-Spiritually, I lean towards naturalism, biophilia, Buddhist-Taoist-Hindu-Eastern philosophy, NeoPagan Druidry, Shakti Devi celebrations, and mysticism.
+Spiritually, I lean towards naturalism, hedonism, biophilia, Zen-Taoist-Buddhist Eastern philosophy, NeoPagan Druidry, and mysticism.
 I thoroughly enjoy poetry, literature, fiction, myths, symbolism, lore, music, and art.
 My solitary spiritual and mystical practices include taijiquan, yoga, gardening, walking, meditation, chi kung, art, poetry, tarot, ritual, and music .

-I have worked for 44 years in libraries, and earned a Master of Science in Library Science from the University of Southern California in 1968.
-This has given me ample opportunity to peacefully interact in metropolitan Los Angeles with all types of persons with many types of religious, spiritual, political, and philosophical beliefs.
+I have worked for 46 years in libraries, and earned a Master of Science in Library Science from the University of Southern California in 1968.
+This has given me ample opportunity to peacefully interact in metropolitan Los Angeles and rural Red Bluff, California, with all types of persons with many types of religious, spiritual, political, and philosophical beliefs.
 Also, I have been able to read thousands of books about science, natural history, Western and Eastern philosophy, intellectual history, biographies, art, literature, psychology, and the various present and past religions around the world.

 I have researched Neopagan Druidry since 2003.
 I favor the outlook of the Order of Bards, Ovates and Druids (OBOD) from England.
 They accept those who view supernatural beings or realms as archetypes, metaphors, and fictions.
 They encourage a love and respect for the natural world, seasonal celebrations, tolerance, poetry, mysticism, open-mindedness, sensuality, and an earth centered spirituality.
 I took the OBOD course for the Bardic Grade.
 Since Neopagan Druidry encourages the appreciation and study of the lore and myths of Goddesses it is of interest to me.
 Again, I am a solitary about religious/spiritual practices and studies and don't "attend" or "belong" to any church.

-I favor a secular culture, freedom from religion, freedom of religion, peaceful coexistence, tolerance, and free thought.
+I favor a secular culture, freedom from religion, freedom of religion, separation of church and state, peaceful coexistence, tolerance, and free thought.
 Politically, I tend to be what is called in America an "independent."
 I am fiscally conservative, want limitations on federal war powers, favor zero population growth, support environmental causes, support numerous libertarian issues, and believe that everyone (including churches, companies, the very rich, the poor, and the elderly) should pay federal, state, property, local, and sales taxes.
-I voted Democratic in the 2008 presidential election because the Republicans in power had run up huge debts, led us into a costly, unwise and unjust war in Iraq, don't support birth control and family planning, want to reduce taxes for more people, and pander to religious fundamentalists wanting America to be a "Christian Nation."
+I voted Democratic in the 2008 and 2012 presidential elections because the Republicans in power had run up huge debts, led us into a costly, unwise and unjust war in Iraq, don't support birth control and family planning, want to reduce taxes for more people, and pander to religious fundamentalists wanting America to be a "Christian Nation."

-The facts of history clearly demonstrate that organized religions can be dangerous, can be poisonous, have caused much suffering and tragedy over many centuries, retard the advance of science, are authoritarian, and economically exploit people.
+The facts of history clearly demonstrate that organized religions can be dangerous, can be poisonous, have caused much suffering and tragedy over many centuries, repress women, retard the advance of science, are authoritarian, are anti-progressive, and economically exploit people.
 Since the dogmas of organized religion are mostly based upon faith, exclusivity and authoritarianism, they tend towards unreasonable excesses.
+Religions are often successful businesses, advertise constantly to get more customers from the cradle to the grave, misrepresent and lie to keep their customers, lobby and threaten politicians to get preferential treatment, and, like all businesses, want to drive all their competitors out of business and don't want to pay any taxes.
 In my opinion, it is best to not participate in or support any organized religion.

-At one level of my life-stance or worldview is a deep respect and support for logic, facts, reasoning, objectivity, verifiability, repeatability, coherent theories, open-mindedness, prediction, mathematics, and statistical methods.
-All of these methods, of course, are the hallmarks of the physical and biological sciences, pure and applied sciences, and modern technology.
-At this level I am a free-thinker who shares most of the philosophical views so persuasively and emphatically expressed by Dan Barker, Luther Burbank, Richard Dawkins, Daniel Dennett, John Dewey, Albert Ellis, A.C.
-Grayling, Sam Harris, Christopher Hitchens, David Hume, Thomas Jefferson, Robert Ingersoll, Paul Kurtz, Corliss Lamont, Thomas Paine, Madalyn Murray O'Hair, Ayn Rand, Bertrand Russell, Carl Sagan, George Smith, Elizabeth Cady Stanton, and many other intelligent, hard working, courageous, forthright, dynamic, honest, fulfilled, and wise persons.
+At one level of my life-stance or worldview is a deep respect and support for logic, pragmatism, naturalism, facts, reasoning, objectivity, verifiability, repeatability, coherent theories, open-mindedness, prediction, mathematics, and statistical methods.
+All of these methods, of course, are the hallmarks of the physical and biological sciences, pure and applied sciences, pragmatism, and modern technology.
+At this level I am a free-thinker who shares many of the philosophical and non-religious views so persuasively and emphatically expressed by Dan Barker, Jeremy Bentham, Luther Burbank, André Comte-Sponville, Richard Dawkins, Daniel Dennett, John Dewey, Albert Ellis, A.C.
+Grayling, Sam Harris, Christopher Hitchens, David Hume, Thomas Jefferson, Robert Ingersoll, Paul Kurtz, Corliss Lamont, John Stuart Mill, Thomas Paine, Madalyn Murray O'Hair, Ayn Rand, Richard Rorty, Bertrand Russell, Carl Sagan, George Smith, Elizabeth Cady Stanton, and many other intelligent, hard working, courageous, forthright, dynamic, honest, fulfilled, and wise persons.
 These free-thinkers give me hope!